EpeR1/canvas-on-debian/wiki/Canvas-LMS.md

 ### NOTE

-If your server runs more other websites, **check carefully the effect of xsendfile** for the other services!
-Because, sometimes, other Cloud web services does not accepts the xsendfile module enabled.
+If your server are running more, other websites, **check carefully the effect of xsendfile** for the other services!
+Because, other Cloud web services may not accepts the xsendfile module enabled.

 ## Cache configuration